LOWER YELLOWSTONE RURAL ELECTRIC ASSOCIATION, INC.

 the foregoing provisions, it shall immediately become incumbent upon the board of trustees to remove such trustee from office.

 Nothing contained in this section shall in any matter whatsoever affect the validity of any action taken at any meeting of the board of trustees.

-SECTIONS 3.
+SECTION 3.
 Removal of Trustees by Members.
 Any member may bring charges against a trustee by filing such charges in writing with the Secretary, together with a petition signed by at least ten percent of the members and request the removal of such trustees by reason thereof.
-The trustee against whom such charges have been brought shall be informed in writing of the charges at least five days prior to the meeting to be heard in person or by counsel and to present evidence in respect of the charges; and the person or persons bring the charges against him shall be considered and voted upon at the regular or special meeting of the members and any vacancy created by such removal may be filled by vote of the members at such meeting without compliance with the forgoing provisions with respect to nominations, except that the new trustee must reside in the same district as the trustee in respect to who the vacancy occurs.
+The Trustee against whom such charges have been brought shall be informed in writing of the charges at least five days prior to the meeting at which the charges are to be considered and shall have an opportunity at the meeting to be heard in person or by counsel and to present evidence in respect of the charges; and the person or persons bringing the charges against him shall have the same opportunity.
+The question of the removal of such trustee shall be considered and voted upon at the next regular or special meeting of the members and any vacancy created by such removal may be filled by vote of the members at such meeting without compliance with the forgoing provisions with respect to nominations, except that the new trustee must reside in the same district as the trustee in respect to whom the vacancy occurs.

 MEETINGS OF TRUSTEES